How to Keep Spiders Out of Your Bedroom

 8. Avoid eating in bed

-9. Keep your outside lights off
+10. Keep your outside lights off

-Any insects or bugs are attracted to light, making it a field day for spiders.
+Insects and bugs are attracted to light, making it a field day for spiders.
 By keeping your outside lights off, you’ll be less likely to attract any creepy crawlies through door cracks and open windows.

-10. Call in an exterminator
+13. Call in an exterminator

 If all else fails you can always get help from professionals to repel spiders from your bedroom.
-Whether you’re faced with a persistent problem or find yourself around a poisonous spider, call for help.
+Whether you’re faced with a persistent problem or find yourself around a venomous spider, call for help.

 This is not usually required on British soil, as we’re lucky not to have venomous spiders in the UK.
-However, we do have False Widow spiders, and these can bite.
-If you find yourself face to face with a False Widow, you can call in pest control to keep you and your family safe.
+However, we do have false widow spiders and these can bite.
+If you find yourself face to face with a false widow, you can call in pest control to keep you and your family safe.

 A spider walks on a wooden table outside.